zsh-hooks/zsh-hooks/README.md

 Install
 -------

-Use [antigen](https://github.com/zsh-users/antigen) or [antigen-hs](https://github.com/Tarrasch/antigen-hs).
-Here is how to do it with antigen:
+Use [zgen](https://github.com/tarjoilija/zgen) or antigen.
+Here is how to do it with zgen:

-    antigen bundle willghatch/zsh-hooks
+    zgen load willghatch/zsh-hooks

 Usage
 -----